teerth08/LLow_power_Approximate_Recursive_Multipliers/README.md

-In normal verilog, CPU and the entire laptop was heating up, it was taking upwards of 40 minutes In GPU it's less than 4 seconds
+In normal verilog, CPU and the entire laptop was heating up, it was taking upwards of 40 minutes In GPU it's less than 4 seconds.

 The reason why SSIM and PSNR are differnet because we don't know which EXACT IMAGE THE PAPER USED.